 In this post, we break down how Runners Athletics is doing exactly this.

 We’ll cover how the company positions itself in its niche.
 Then, we go into three specific conversion strategies used and how the brand messaging stays consistent across all of them.

 To get started, let’s introduce you to Runners Athletics.

 Runners Athletics is an up-and-coming ecommerce business that sells running sunglasses.
 It’s geared toward young, active people looking for affordable eyewear to use while running or working out.

-This is a bit of a niche market.
+This is a bit of a niche market, even with the increasing awareness of everyone’s need for healthy habits.
 But, Runners Athletics understands how to make this an advantage.

 Over and over again, we’ll see Runners Athletics claim that its sunglasses are functional, fashionable, and affordable.

 It’s not always in those exact words, of course, but Runners Athletics is wonderfully consistent at marketing these values to their audience.
 Every single conversion strategy on the website highlights one of these three qualities.

 And marketing those values leads to more conversions.
 In fact, 71% of consumers say that brand values are a deal breaker or deciding factor in their purchases.

 So as we analyze Runners Athletics and dive deep into its conversion strategy, we’re going to pay special attention to how they market these unique brand values.